uphold/uphold-sdk-android/README.md

 </intent-filter>
 ```

-In the Android activity with the intent filter override the `onNewIntent` method to receive the redirect code.
+In the Android activity with the intent filter override the `onNewIntent` method to receive the redirect code:

 ```java
 @Override